-Birkam Health Center Ferris State University NOTICE OF PRIVACY PRACTICES
+NOTICE OF PRIVACY PRACTICES

-Effective Date of Notice: April 14, 2003 Effective Date of Revised Notice: September 23, 2013
+Effective Date of Notice: April 14, 2003 Revised: September 23, 2013

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.